Understanding Apathy | JED

 • Do I remember an event that happened before I started feeling apathetic?

-• Do I feel apathetic in all aspects of my life, or is it a specific situation or environment that makes me feel this way (for example, a class, or a task at work, or another responsibility)?
+• Do I feel apathetic in all aspects of my life, or is it a specific situation or environment that makes me feel this way (for example, a class, a task at work, or another responsibility)?

 • If so, what situations am I not apathetic in?